edinSahbaz/stake-limit-service/README.md

 npm install
 ```

-Set up DB with scripts in ./db folder and start MySql server.
+Set up DB with scripts included in ./db folder and modify .env file with your variables.
-const API_KEY = 'ENTER YOUR API';

 After setting up .env file, DB and installing dependecies, start the API: